As an Amazon Influencer, I may earn commissions from qualifying purchases from Amazon.com.

 Pub-Style Beer Cheese Dip vs. Regular Beer Cheese Dip

-Pub-style Beer Cheese Dip is typically served cold, while regular beer cheese dip is served warm.
+Pub-style Beer Cheese Dip is typically served cold, while regular beer cheese dip is typically a warm dip.
 Pub-style dip is usually a bit thicker, while regular beer cheese is more like a cheese fondue.

-By this definition, this beer cheese recipe would be considered pub-style.
+By this definition, this cold dip would be considered pub-style.
 And what do we drink in a pub?
 Beer!

 So let’s get into some popular choices of beer that you can use in this creamy dip.